FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/lora-3.md

 ```
 You can find the EVBMF code on my github page.
 I do not go into it in detail here.
 Jacob Gildenblatt's code is a great resource for an in-depth look at this algorithm.

+# Conclusion
+So why is all this needed?
+The main reason is that we can reduce the number of operations needed to perform a convolution.
+This is particularly important in embedded systems where the number of operations is a hard constraint.
+The other reason is that we can reduce the number of parameters in a neural network, which can help with overfitting.
+The final reason is that we can reduce the amount of memory needed to store the neural network.
+This is particularly important in mobile devices where memory is a hard constraint.
+What does this mean mathematically?
+Fundamentally it means that neural networks are over parameterized i.e. they have far more parameters than the information that they represent.
+By reducing the rank of the matrices needed carry out a convolution, we are representing the same operation (as closely as possible) with a lot less information.
 # References
 - [Low Rank approximation of CNNs] (https://arxiv.org/pdf/1511.06067)
 - [CP Decomposition] (https://arxiv.org/pdf/1412.6553)